Last updated on March 13, 2026

 Pyre of Heroes

 Pyre of Heroes provides you with a mini Birthing Pod effect, available to all colors.
-It’s a tribal card that’s seen play in the last Standard format in angel and cleric decks.
-A good alternative in tribal decks.
+It’s a typal card that saw play in a previous Standard format in angel and cleric decks, and excels in Commander decks.

 Tamiyo's Journal